-How does the City finance airport operations?
+How does the city finance airport operations?

 The City of Venice owns and operates the Venice Municipal Airport (KVNC) as an enterprise fund.
 Operating and capital budgets are user funded through land and hangar leases, fuel sale flowage fees, leasing airport land (as an example Venice Lakes Golf Club), facilities and hangars to commercial aviation companies and individual aircraft owners.
-Rents for hangars and certain ground leases are comparable and in the range with other like airports set in the region.
+Rents for hangars and certain ground leases are comparable and in the range with other like airports in the region.

-No General Fund or taxpayer property tax monies are provided to support the Airport.
+The airport does not receive any City General Fund or taxpayer property tax monies for support.
 Revenue generated by the airport includes aeronautical and non-aeronautical rents, fees, charges, and other payments received by the airport sponsor Venice.
 Airport revenue must be used for the operational and capital costs of the airport, the local airport system, or other facilities owned or operated by the airport owner or operator and directly and substantially related to the air transportation of passengers or property